sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 ---
 title: Photo Widget
-subtitle: Photos on your home screen using widgets
+subtitle: Photos on your home screen and desktop
 pubDate: 2020-09-22
 platforms:
   - iOS
   - macOS
 appStoreId: 1532588789
+forceiOSAppIcon: true
 ---

 For macOS, it's only available for Apple silicon Macs.